ljmartin/Missing_label_problem/README.md

 x = #load up 2d numpy array of fingerprints y = #load up 2d multi-label array of label vectors

-vb = VirtualScreeningBootstrapper(x, y_new, BernoulliNB(), numNegs=0.1)
+vsbs = VirtualScreeningBootstrapper(x, y, BernoulliNB(), numNegs=0.1)

 distance_cutoff = 0.525 #dice distance of the nearest neighbours cutoff number_of_repeats = 150 #how many times to try repeating.
 jobs_per_repeat = 16 #how many cores to run on.
-Don't run a classifier that using multiple cores if you use this early_stopping_threshold = 2.5 #percentage threshold for convergence of the median ranking loss. target_ID = 0 #choose any column number of the multi-label array of label vectors, each column corresponding to a protein target.
+Don't run a classifier that using multiple cores if you use this early_stopping_threshold = 2.5 #percentage threshold for convergence of the median ranking loss. target_ID = 0 #choose any column number of the multi-label array of label vectors, where
+              #each column corresponds to a protein target as per the standard sklearn format.

 #measure block bootstrapped ranking losses
-rlosses = vsbs.bootStrap(targ,
+rlosses = vsbs.bootStrap(target_ID,
     distance_cutoff,
     number_of_repeats,
     tolerance=early_stopping_threshold,